 d.
 Contract award decisions shall be based on clear, transparent and objective criteria that is applied free from political considerations or political interference.

 7.0 Procurement Documentation

-7.1 In order to maintain consistency, Purchasing and Supply shall provide guidelines to the City Manager and/or Deputy City Manager on procurement policies and procedures and on the structure, format and general content of procurement documentation.
+7.1 In order to maintain consistency, Procurement and Supply shall provide guidelines to the City Manager and/or Deputy City Manager on procurement policies and procedures and on the structure, format and general content of procurement documentation.

 7.3 Procurement documentation shall avoid use of specific products or brand names.

 7.4 Notwithstanding Section 7.3, a Deputy City Manager (or delegate) may specify a specific product, brand name or approved equal for essential functionality purposes (with consideration for operating and maintenance costs) to avoid unacceptable risk or for some other valid purpose.
-In such instances, the Deputy City Manager (or delegate) and Purchasing and Supply shall manage the procurement to achieve a competitive situation whenever possible.
+In such instances, the Deputy City Manager (or delegate) and Procurement and Supply shall manage the procurement to achieve a competitive situation whenever possible.

 7.5 The use of standards in procurement documentation that have been certified, evaluated, qualified, registered or verified by independent nationally recognized and industry-supported organizations such as, but not limited to, the Standards Council of Canada, shall be preferred.

 7.6 Deputy City Managers (or delegate) shall:

 a.
 Give consideration to Value Analysis, Sustainable Procurement and Supplier Code of Conduct;